 FALSTERBO OPEN-AIR MUSEUM

-On a beautiful early summer day in 2008, a large group of art-loving friends gathered on the shores of Hollviken bay, to witness what is today an uncommon event, the unveiling of five large classical bronze sculptures.
+On a summer day in 2008, a group of unconditional art-loving friends gathered on the shores of Höllviken just south of Malmö, on the beautiful coast facing Denmark, to witness an uncommon event, the unveiling of five monumental figurative bronze sculptures.

 The opening of Falsterbo Open-Air Museum was the culmination of a life-long friendship between Gudmar Olovson and Swedish philanthropist Bo Hjelt.